zoom/zoom-sdk-ios/README.md

 # iOS-MobileRTC-Stack

+Use of this software is subject to important terms and conditions as set forth in the License file

 This version contains device-only framework, due to size limit of Github.
-Please download our Mobile RTC-Stack with device and emulator framework from https://app.box.com/s/lgbb6v6i86e09nuhxxdq2nt6dgl17fhd
+Please download our Mobile RTC-Stack with device and emulator framework from https://zoom.us/developer/ios/download

 put the MobileRTC.framework inside lib folder, along with bundle.